hikiuzrx/Skybell/README.md

 ### WebSocket Events

-- `notification` - Sent to clients when a notification is available
+- `notification` - Sent to clients when a notification is available (client receives this event)
-- `notification-job` - Received from clients to trigger notifications to other clients
-- `ping` - Received from clients to check connection
+- `ping` - Sent from clients to check connection
 - `pong` - Sent to clients in response to ping

+> **Important**: The `notification-job` event is for internal use by the BullMQ worker only.
+Client applications should not attempt to emit this event directly.
+Instead, use the BullMQ queue or REST API to queue notification jobs.

 ## WebSocket Connection